Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-Thus, we guarantee that an initialized (hence non-dominated) sweeping counter is strictly younger than any non-initialized wall, and symmetrically.
-As for dominated counters, whose value is arbitrary, we will see that they are erased before any comparison takes place.
+Thus we guarantee that an initialised (hence non-dominated) formatting counter is strictly younger than any uninitialised wall, and symmetrically.
+Uninitialised formatting counters can only progress to the right to be destroyed by the nearest initialised wall.
+We will see that dominated counters, whose value is arbitrary, are not a problem since they are erased before any comparison takes place.